kelu124/echomods/include/AddMyLogs.md

 * @todo integrate some documentation for un0rick and lit3rick as in http://www.trenz-electronic.de/fileadmin/docs/Trenz_Electronic/Modules_and_Module_Carriers/3.05x6.5/TE0876/REV02/Documents/iceZero-pinout-v5.pdf
 * @todo move forward on some new hardware like the [ft600](./include/ft_600_notes.md)
-* @todo add a section on the un0rick place: "_If you like the silly things I do, you can say thanks by_"
+* @done add a section on the un0rick place: "_If you like the silly things I do, you can say thanks by_"

 #### 2020-10-03 holidays ahead